Homeland Security Secretary Noem visits the El Salvador prison where deported Venezuelans are held

 Bukele offered to hold U.S. deportees in the prison when U.S. Secretary of State Marco Rubio visited in February.

+At the prison Wednesday, El Salvador Justice Minister Gustavo Villatoro showed Noem a cell holding Salvadorans he said had been there since the prison opened.
+“No one expects that these people can go back to society and behave,” he said.

-Associated Press journalist Marcos Alemán in San Salvador, El Salvador, contributed to this report.
+Santana reported from Washington.
+Associated Press writer Marcos Alemán in San Salvador, El Salvador, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.